ovace/art/engineering.md

 ## Materials

+-   https://www.youtube.com/watch?v=Fg2WzCzKpYU Old chemist playing with large ammounts of super expensive metals like platinum output from a factory.

+    Same with gold: https://www.youtube.com/watch?v=CTtf5s2HFkA All gold extracted up to today would take up 20x20x20 cube meters.

+    Cool to see how platinum is turned into a cloth for reactions.

 -   https://www.youtube.com/watch?v=IjNusHQOhTM Glass

     https://en.wikipedia.org/wiki/Float_glass To make very flat glass, it is poured on top of liquid tin, where it floats and does not mix.
 This method was discovered only in the 50's.